-Chrome OS users should be happy right about now.
-Google’s lightweight OS is finally getting some real innovation, with a full slate of new and much more attractive Chromebooks making their way to the market over the next several months.
-The HP Chromebook x2 is a perfect example — it’s a 12.3-inch tablet that pops magnetically into a keyboard base to act as either a stable clamshell notebook or a standalone slate.
-It’s very Microsoft Surface Book 2-like in this respect, and we like it a lot.
+The HP Chromebook x2 is a perfect example of the latest evolution of the Chromebook space.
+It’s a 12.3-inch tablet that pops magnetically into a keyboard base to act as either a stable clamshell notebook or a standalone slate.
+It’s very much like the Microsoft Surface Book 2 in this respect, and we like it a lot.

 The Chromebook x2 sits on the higher-end of the Chromebook price range, although it’s still considerably cheaper than its biggest competitor: The Google Pixelbook or the new Google Pixel Slate.
 If you’re looking for a new notebook in the $600 range, though, and don’t need all features of Windows 10, then you’ll be hard-pressed to find a better option.

 Lenovo Yoga Chromebook C630

 Why should you buy this: If you want a 15-inch Chromebook that doesn’t ask you to compromise on build quality or performance.

 Who it’s for: Anyone who needs a full 15 inches of screen real estate.

 Why we picked the Lenovo Yoga Chromebook C630:

 In our review, we said the Yoga Chromebook C630 maintains “the perfect middle ground between premium and affordable,” and we meant it.
 Starting at $700, this Chrome OS powerhouse packs in a fast 8th-generation quad-core Intel Core i5-8250 — that’s a lot of power for Chrome OS.
 And it shows in our benchmarks, where the Yoga Chromebook C630 took over our top spot as the fastest Chrome OS machine we’ve tested yet.